About AFL Canada

 - AFL endorsed national governing body for all Australian football leagues and clubs in Canada.

-- Manage and oversee the national teams (Northwind, Northern Lights, Midnight Suns and Wolfpack)
+- Manage and oversee the national teams (Northwind, Northern Lights) and national development teams (Midnight Suns, North Stars and Wolfpack)

 - Liaise with the AFL and other international AFL affiliated groups on behalf of AFLC members